icyTan/portfolio2019/src/pages/bfbc2.md

 Remember the question posed earlier?

-When you see the words:
+**When you see the words:**

 > Bully-free website

-What do you expect?
+**What do you expect?**

-All of our research and planning leading up to this point, told us our experience needed to be different from a traditional anti-bullying website.
+All of our research and planning leading up to this point, told us our experience needed to be different from a **traditional anti-bullying** **website**.

-Being different to a traditional anti-bullying website meant that we wanted to communicate BFBC’s message of advocacy primarily and to offer help secondarily.
+Being different to a traditional anti-bullying website meant that we wanted to communicate BFBC’s message of **advocacy** primarily and to **offer help** secondarily.
 Additionally the tone of voice should be stoic and not be overly supportive in order for BFBC to be experienced as an intermediary instead of a help service.

 So going into our first prototyping phase we wanted to test if our assumptions of what our user flow were on the right track and if our labels for each page matched BFBC’s tone of voice.